South Mountains State Park – Why we like it

 The answer to “Is this the last hill” is always “no” when it comes to South Mountains.

-While it’s a workout, the advantage to steep climbs are the views.
+While it’s a workout, the advantage of a steep climb is the view.
 Every now and then someone will stop and say “wow’ as they turn their head and catch a glimpse of something beautiful.

-We stop and the cameras come out so everyone can grab a picture of themselves in full pack with the vast mountains behind them.
+We stop so everyone can grab a picture of themselves in full pack with the vast mountains behind them.

 This is the point of backpacking, to have these amazing experiences on the tops of mountains deep in the backcountry, and we take our time to savor it.